mui/material-ui/CONTRIBUTING.md

 > **Note**
 >
 > If you have already installed this package, your changes will not be reflected when you reinstall it.
-> As a quick fix, you can temporarily bump the version number in your `package.json` before running `yarn build`.
+> As a quick fix, you can temporarily bump the version number in your `package.json` before running `pnpm build`.

 ## Roadmap